Fningalready/Fningalready.github.io/_posts/2021-01-03-occasion-for-all.markdown

 tags:   occasion
 ---
 ### 1. Cyclamen
 If you don't know what flowers you should choose as a gift, then you can choose Cyclamen.
 Potted cyclamen plants make an endearing gift for nearly anyone on your list.
 These flowers are ideal for moms, daughters, sisters, and even that new love interest.
 Florist’s cyclamen make wonderful holiday gifts and can even be used as hostess gifts.
-The flowers bloom for several months brightening the cold, dark days with a splash of winter color.
+The flowers bloom for several months brightening the cold, dark days with a splash of winter color[1].
 ![]({{ site.baseurl }}/images/all1.png)
 <br>

+1. Jay, N., 2020. [online] Available at: <https://symbolsage.com/cyclamen-flower-meaning/> [Accessed 12 April 2022].

 ### 2. Orchid
 Potted orchids are also an excellent gifting option, no matter the occasion.